washington state child support

 In cases where a child can’t mentally or physically care for themselves, the court may also order continuing support.
 As with post-secondary support, you must also address this ahead of time.

-Related Reading: When Does Child Support Go Past 18 Years-Old?
+Related Reading: When Does Child Support Go Past 18?

 What If I Can’t Afford The Payments?

-In certain situations, the court may set payments below the basic support obligation.
-There are stiff penalties, however, if you don’t pay.
+There are situations where the court may set payments below the basic support obligation.
+These come with stiff penalties, however, if you don’t pay.

 You may qualify for a reduction if: